gantry/docs/pages/01.gantry5/04.particles/01.particles/docs.md

 Positions
 -----

 Positions are Particles that have content assigned to them by the CMS.
 In most CMS frameworks, these are hard-coded in the theme.
-In Gantry5, you can freely create, move, and remove them as you please using the **Layout Manager**.
+In Gantry 5, you can freely create, move, and remove them as you please using the **Layout Manager**.

 {% set tab1 %}